owolabioromidayo/pass/README.md

-## pass - A minimalistic, sub 100 line,  terminal based password manager
+## pass - A minimalistic, terminal based password manager

 ## Why Pass
 * Easy Storage and Retrieval of Passwords